 Any high school interested in building a sustainable computer science program can apply.
 We make final selections based on school and community commitment and the availability of a volunteer pool, including remote volunteers for rural areas.

 What are the important dates to apply for the 2019-20 school year partnership?

 Can I sign up right now?

 Yes!
-We are currently accepting applications for new school partners for the 2017-18 school year through the end of February 2017.
 For more information and to apply please visit the schools info page.